csbenz/ada/project/README.md

 # Contributions:
 Fabien: Extraction of data from other dataset, preliminary data analysis, comming up with the algorithm, coding up the algorithm, running test, debugging, generation of final dataframe.

-Kate: scatter plot graph, generation of dataframe for scatterplot and algorithms
+Kate: scatter plot graph, generation of dataframe for scatterplot and algorithms, data story

 Christopher: map, website, back-end for Dash, cleaning of data